BenWeiTang/Real-Time-Music-Visualization/README.md

 This is an oversimplified version of the Circle of Fifths, but for the purpose of this project, this will suffice.
 The letters you see are the twelve unique notes in Western Music.
 In short, there are only twelve notes and the rest are just variations of these twelve notes.

 As you can see, the notes are not arranged in an alphabetical order.
-In fact, they are arranged in a way so that the neighboring note in the clockwise rotation is a **perfect fifth** away.
+In fact, they are arranged in a way so that the neighboring note in the clockwise rotation is a **perfect fifth** away, and a perfect fifth is an **interval**.
 For example, the note G is a perfect fifth away from the note C, and the note Ab is a perfect fifth away from the note Db.

-A perfect fifth is an interval, one that is stable and calming, if you will.
+A perfect fifth is an interval that is characterized as stable, calming, and grand, if you will.
 As a side note, a step counterclockwise will result in a **perfect fourth**.
 So, F is a perfect fourth away from C. A perfect fourth also sounds pretty good.
 For this reason, notes next to each other sound better when played together.
 On the other hand, notes that are many steps apart on the Circle can make you feel uneasy.

 (FYI, the notes on the opposite ends create a kind of interval called **tritones**.
 They have their uses in music, but that is out of scope for this project.)